jayanth-14/pilot/README.md

 - Open an issue on [GitHub](https://github.com/jayanth-14/pilot/issues)
 - Submit a PR if you're feeling adventurous
-- Or just yell at me on [Twitter/LinkedIn/whatever]

 All feedback welcome—even the brutal kind.
 Let's make pilot better together!